Weebly, the easiest to use website builder.

 It is far from impossible for a Weebly site to rank in the SERPs and to rank well at that.
 Most of the onsite SEO challenges it still presents can now be overcome with a little perseverance and patience.
 You can still make sure that you add the right keywords, and that you create content that is original, engaging and converts.

 And, as we would explain to our new coffee buddy if he actually existed, once you get into offsite SEO – which is every bit as important as onsite SEO, it does not really matter what platform your site is powered by any more.
 Good offsite SEO practices there are effective no matter what.

-But for onsite SEO, Weebly is definitely one of the weaker choices (we’re being nice here Weebly lovers).
-We would definitely recommend to the fictional coffee buddy to go with a stronger platform like Wix, WordPress, or Shopify if they are building an e-commerce site.
-The other platforms are easier to use, easier to save your SEO work, and much easier to plugin your favourite tools.
+But for onsite SEO, Weebly is definitely one of the weaker choices (we’re nice here Weebly lovers).
+We would definitely recommend the fictional coffee buddy to go with a stronger platform like Wix, WordPress, or Shopify if they are building an e-commerce site.
+The other platforms are easier to use, easier to save your SEO work, and much easier to plug in your favourite tools.

 On the other hand, if you don’t care about the SEO and just care about designing a site with no coding experience and having it up really quickly, then Weebly might be a good choice.
 Maybe your business is built on direct marketing channels, influencers, or ads, and you really don’t want to rely on any organic search.